Keep an eye out for the three fundamental lessons from this article on changing any habits, whether it’s to quit smoking or not…

 I worked hard at changing my beliefs and what I was doing each day in line with my outlook on life.
 That included my perception of myself, the way that I managed stress, the people that I surrounded myself with, the way I managed my work situation and many more things.

-So 3 years on and I have never looked back on my choice to stop.
+Years on and I have never looked back on my choice to stop.
 That’s not to say I don’t have my days when I want to slip back…I even enjoy a cigar on special occasions, but it’s a wonderful deposit in my own sense of self-value and confidence to be free of that addiction.

 The biggest lesson for me through all of this is how I achieved dramatic changes in my life, not through forcing myself to quit or wearing a million nicotine patches.
 It was through changing my underlying core beliefs about myself and giving myself compelling reasons to stop smoking.
-It was a shift in my self-perception to one of a responsible caring father and human being that truly lead me to realise I could not carry on smoking.
+It was a shift in my self-perception to one of a responsible caring father and human being that truly led me to realise I could not carry on smoking.
 That for me is why Personal Vision as a principle is so fundamental and what it is all about.

 It’s been a pleasure sharing this with you and if you have any questions please feel free to drop me a line here, I’d love to hear from you.”